 Assessment results are shared monthly with the WBA senior management team.
 We also have in place a formal escalation process whereby any modern slavery “Zero Tolerance” violations or other serious violations of our standards that we become aware of are reported to the senior management team within 24 hours, along with the results of any investigations.

-In fiscal year 2020, we conducted more than 900 ethical compliance assessments on new and existing suppliers for our Walgreens and Boots UK owned brands.
+In fiscal year 2021, we conducted more than 900 ethical compliance assessments on new and existing suppliers for our Walgreens, Boots UK and No7 Beauty Company owned brands.
 Our assessment ratings are defined by the severity and/or number of incidents of noncompliance identified during the assessment process, these are currently defined as:

 - Satisfactory and Needs Improvement: Meets our ethical trading standards expectations but could require differing levels of remedial corrective actions